16 Cheap Halloween Costumes for Adults Basically Anyone Can DIY

 Rosie the Riveter

 You probably have everything you need to become Rosie the Riveter in your closet right now.
 Throw on some jeans, a denim top, and a red bandana, and voila!
-You’re a World War II-era cultural icon.
+You're a World War II-era cultural icon.
+These couples' costume ideas will make your Halloween.

 Many will try—and fail—to pull off a Beyonce costume this Halloween, but you can take it to the next level and become the Queen Bee.
 Literally.
 Find a black and yellow striped top or dress, then add wings and antennae.
 Top it off with fun gold letters to show everyone "who run the world."
 Show off your creative costume at these theme parks with the spookiest Halloween celebrations!